-Water bird populations have been surveyed on Naree and surrounding areas for a number of years by Professor Richard Kingsford.
-Our own baseline survey efforts have documented over 170 species of birds, and a comparable number of plant species since 2013, several of them vulnerable or endangered under NSW legislation.
+Water bird populations have been surveyed on Naree and surrounding areas for years by Professor Richard Kingsford.
+Our own survey efforts have documented over 187 species of birds, and a comparable number of plant species since 2013, several of them vulnerable or endangered under NSW legislation.

-We've also recorded 15 mammal species so far, including the vulnerable (in NSW) striped-faced dunnart, sandy inland mouse and little pied bat.
-This inventory will increase as we learn more about the property - thanks to the generosity of our supporters.
+We've also recorded 15 mammal species, including the vulnerable (in NSW) Striped-faced Dunnart, Sandy Inland Mouse and Little Pied Bat.
+All this is protected thanks to the generosity of our supporters.